Scroll through this page to find an archive of material related to Lewis Hyde and his work.

 Lewis Hyde on YouTube (& elsewhere)

-Talks from the 1995 Minnesota Men’s Conference, all arising out of Hyde’ book, Trickster Makes This World.
+Talks from the 1995 Minnesota Men’s Conference, all arising out of my book, Trickster Makes This World.

 Trickster and the Trap of Appetite.
-(Talk 1 of 5) Lewis Hyde tells the wild Tsimshian trickster story “Raven Becomes Voracious,” as a way to explore the contradiction of having a mortal body while trying to lead an ascetic life, and offers wisdom on the unavoidable trap of desire.
+(Talk 1 of 5) I tell the wild Tsimshian trickster story “Raven Becomes Voracious,” as a way to explore the contradiction of having a mortal body while trying to lead an ascetic life, and offers wisdom on the unavoidable trap of desire.

 On Shame and Shamelessness.
-(Talk 2 of 5) Lewis Hyde takes us on a tour through the culture of shame and guilt, the art of shamelessness and living between two worlds.
-He weaves together stories of Coyote, the American immigrant experience, Ancient Greek mythology and Huckleberry Finn.
+(Talk 2 of 5) It take us on a tour through the cultures of shame and guilt, the art of shamelessness and living between two worlds.
+I weave together stories of Coyote, the American immigrant experience, Ancient Greek mythology and Huckleberry Finn.
 Recorded at the Minnesota Men’s Conference, 1995.

 A Trickster tale: “Mouth at Each End.”
 (Talk 3 of 5).
-Lewis Hyde weaves together a Raven trickster story and the Homeric hymn to Hermes, launching into a profound and mercurial commentary on creativity, deception, and the art of living in contradiction.
+I juxtapose a Raven trickster story and the Homeric hymn to Hermes, then launch into a and mercurial commentary on creativity, deception, and the art of living in contradiction.
 Recorded at the Minnesota Men’s Conference, 1995.

 A Trickster tale: “Homeric Hymn to Hermes.”
-(Talk 4 of 5) Author Lewis Hyde expands his fiercely inquisitive analysis of two Trickster stories (Raven and Hermes).
-Hyde brings in commentary on popular culture, the persistent mythic archetypes still buried in the psyche, and the life of Frederick Douglass.
+(Talk 4 of 5) I expand my analysis of two Trickster stories (Raven and Hermes), bringing in commentary on popular culture, the persistent mythic archetypes still buried in the psyche, and the life of Frederick Douglass.

 The Disjointed Art of Tricksters.
-(Talk 5 of 5) Lewis Hyde offers a ferociously fascinating take on the essential craft that tricksters offer humanity: their trickery and thievery works the joints that hold our world together, and keep it flexible in ways that would otherwise be impossible.
-He draws connections between mistletoe, Frederick Douglass, Norse mythology, John Cage, Prometheus, Hermes, Aristotle and others.
+(Talk 5 of 5) I offer a take on the essential craft that tricksters offer humanity: their trickery and thievery work the joints that hold our world together and keep it flexible in ways that would otherwise be impossible.
+I draw connections between mistletoe, Frederick Douglass, Norse mythology, John Cage, Prometheus, Hermes, Aristotle and others.

 Biology of Story